adam2392/adam2392.github.io/_posts/2023-12-31-Personal-Goals-2024.md

 ## 2. Professional

+This year is a bit hard to figure out.
+On one hand, I'm still very much interested in having a career in research and potentially academia.
+On the other hand, I understand the challenges of finding a geographical location both my partner and I would live at, with sufficient pay with a fulfilling career.
+With that in mind, I set a few goals assuming my postdoc will come to an end towards the later half of this year.

 - [ ] Finish my JMLR paper on causal discovery across multiple environments.
+- [ ] Get MIGHT paper published and also the follow-on maximizing performance at sensitivity at 98% specificity for cancer detection paper.
+Fingers crossed both go somewhere super high impact.
 - [ ] Finish scikit-tree development of hypothesis testing (via OSPO) and causal effect estimation (via VISS Schmidt Futures and OSPO).
 - [ ] Write one new paper on causal inference related to either causal discovery, or causal representation learning.
+- [ ] Finish series of PRs to add missing-value support for ExtraTrees in scikit-learn.

 ## 3. Misc. / Outreach / Societal Impact

 - [ ] Schedule 5-6 blood donations this year.